 - Applicants in architecture1 must submit up to six reproductions of drawings, provided on a USB key, CD or DVD.

 It is strongly recommended that the applicant collect all the required supporting documents in sealed envelopes and send them to CBIE in one package by a method that provides confirmation of its delivery, such as a courier service or registered mail.

 If the applicant is unable to collect all the required supporting documents in one package, the applicant must ensure that their referees and institution(s) submit the documents directly to CBIE.

 CBIE is unable to acknowledge receipt, by letter or telephone, but questions can be addressed to firstname.lastname@example.org.

-Submitted applications and documents will NOT be returned.
+Submitted applications and documents are not returned.

 The Canada-China Scholars’ Exchange Program (CCSEP) is based on reciprocal agreements between the Government of Canada and the Government of the People’s Republic of China.

 Established in 1973, the CCSEP was the result of an undertaking by then Chinese premier Zhou Enlai and Canadian Prime Minister Pierre Elliott Trudeau.
-Over the past 38 years, more than 900 scholars have participated in the program.
+Over the past 42 years, more than 1000 scholars have participated in the program.
 Canadian scholars have brought new perspectives to their host country and acquired enhanced knowledge and understanding of China.

-The original Memorandum of Understanding was modified in 2012 to allow for a wider range of applicants.
+The original Memorandum of Understanding was modified in 2016 to allow for a wider range of applicants.